majestyz3/Agility-2020-nginx-plus-lab/docs/index.rst

 .. |repoinfo|

-The goal of this lab is to introduce you to NGINX Plus.
+The goal of this lab is to familiarize BIG-IP users/engineers with core NGINX+ capabilities and operations, including where to use BIG-IP vs NGINX+ and how they complement each other.
+The lab will provide basic hands-on configuration concepts.
 Subsequent use cases covered in this training use NGINX Plus as their foundational building block.
-This lab will survery NGINX Plus feature which differentiate the offering from NGINX open source.
+This lab will survey NGINX Plus feature which differentiate the offering from NGINX open source.

-The UDF Blueprint called **TTT NGINX+ Lab** will give you access to the following infrastructure:
+The lab environment provided will give you access to the following infrastructure:

 ===================        ==================  ==============================================
   System                    Hostname                        Description